-Monitoring Mesos masters and slave nodes allows you to learn about the health of your nodes from an infrastructure perspective.
+Monitoring Mesos masters and replica nodes (previously referred to as “slaves nodes”) allows you to learn about the health of your nodes from an infrastructure perspective.
 In the example below, taken from our demo environment, you can see that our Mesos masters are healthy.

 Digging into an individual master node shows you the processes that run on that node.
 As you can see, this master node is running at only partial capacity as it consumes low CPU time and only a small fraction of the available memory.